Get Answers to These FAQs We Hear the Most

 Injured workers with health insurance, and whose medical needs are relatively limited, often choose to clincher their claim and get more money on the front end.
 Conversely, injured workers who do not have health insurance, and may require significant future care, probably benefit from leaving the medicals open and allowing the workers’ compensation carrier to pay for their treatment.

-If you have questions about the compensation you should receive for future medical costs arising from a South Carolina workers’ compensation claim, I am here to help.
-Call us today at (803) 790-2800.
+If you have questions about the workers' compensation benefits you should receive for future medical costs arising from a South Carolina workers’ compensation claim, I am here to help.
+Call us today at (803) 790-2800 or use the live chat box below to contact us now.

 Can I Receive Workers' Comp for Carpal Tunnel in South Carolina?